walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 K. Pope and Sons of Shoreham donated this award to the Best Fall Calf in conformation.

 #### PERRY BROOK FARM AND FAMILY AWARD
-Lorenzo and Amy Quesnel donated this award to the Best Summer Yearling shown.
+Lorenzo and Amy Quesnel and family donated this award to the Best Summer Yearling shown.

 #### BRISSON’S DAONA FARM AWARD
 The Family of Harris and Lauretta Brisson donated this award for the Best Spring Yearling shown.